inventor96/glove80-fin-mouse/README.md

 ## To-Do's
 - Design and test circuitry for improved precision and noise reduction ([see this ChatGPT thread for ideas](https://chatgpt.com/share/680b624c-4cb0-8012-98af-19676a8bf418))
+- Add feature to increase mouse speed after being held above a certain threshold for a certain amount of time
-- Add visual wiring diagram
+- Add visual wiring diagram to documentation
-- Add graph of mouse movement settings
+- Add graph of mouse movement settings to documentation
 - Finish designing the battery circuitry
 - Test battery level logic
 - Add battery mounts in the CAD model